Heath Tile is not your average tile — take advantage of its unique hand-crafted characteristics in your installation.

 Because our tile is hand-crafted, the time you take for prep and placement will greatly impact the finished result.
 We suggest meticulously planning your layout, pre-sorting the tiles by size and color variation, and strategically blending.
 And remember, zero tile installations look good before grouting!
 Grout is the glue that pulls the entire installation together — make sure you choose the right color.

-Heath Tile is very durable and vitreous, making it suitable for most interior and exterior applications, including warm and cold climates (freeze/thaw), residential and commercial floors, walls, counters, showers, baths, swimming pools, spas and fountains.
+Heath Tile is very durable, making it suitable for most interior and exterior applications, including warm and cold climates (freeze/thaw), residential and commercial floors, walls, counters, showers, baths, swimming pools, spas and fountains.

 Color & Glaze Variation